alfredbaudisch/alfredbaudisch.com/content/projects/brazilian-street-food-simulator/logs/2023-03-05-making-my-simulator-indie-game-in-3-engines-br-food-sim-devlog-1.md

 The first devlog of my game Brazilian Street Food Simulator is out!

 I talk about how for the past 6 months I lost my mind after the game went viral and getting choice paralysis between many concepts and engines.
-I’ve been making it with Unreal Engine, Godot and Unity at the same time.
+I've been making it with Unreal Engine, Godot and Unity at the same time.

 **Watch the devlog on [YouTube](https://www.youtube.com/watch?v=MIdwLRzjw18).**